wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

    precedence over a non-variant wheel.

+### Integration with build systems

+Build systems wishing to support wheel variants should provide the following options:

+- an option to specify the list of variant properties to build for

+- an option to request building the null variant (exclusive with specifying variant properties)

+- an option to override the variant label (exclusive with building a null variant)

+It is recommended that these options are exposed via PEP 517 `config_settings` dictionary.

+When building a wheel variant, the build system should:

+1. Obtain the set of all namespaces from the requested properties, and verify that they are present in the `variant.providers` table in `pyproject.toml` (and in `variant.default-properties.namespace`).

+2. Install the respective provider plugins in the isolated build environment (when building via a PEP 517 backend, this is done by including them in the return value of `get_requires_for_build_wheel()` hook).

+3. Invoke the plugins' `validate_property()` functions for every property requested, in order to verify their correctness.

+4. Construct the `*.dist-info/variant.json` by combining the variant information from `pyproject.toml` with requested variant properties.

+5. Build the wheel, including the variant label in the filename.

+The build system may support customizing the build process based on selected variant properties, in particular exposing the variant information to the scripts run at build time.

 ## Backward Compatibility

 The introduction of `Wheel Variants` does not break existing `installer` (`pip`, `uv`, etc.) versions, as older versions